canonical/ossa/ossa-lite/README.md

 	```
 	./Usage: ossa-lite.sh user@host
 	```

-## Script duration
-ossa-lite should complete is less than 30 seconds

 ## Data is automatically collected data locally
 Your current working directory must be in ossa/ossa-lite, where this file